The advantages of fate: the freedom that comes with letting go

 The present only exists in the past

 The web of fate changes and is woven as we speak.
 It’s a work in progress.
-So, although you cannot simply say that you want something in future and as long as you stick to the plan you will get there, you can work with the hand that you are dealt.
+As I wrote in that earlier blog on wyrd: our actions absolutely do have consequences, but we co-create everything that happens with a myriad of other creatures and factors.
+So you cannot simply say that you want something in future and as long as you stick to the plan you will get there.
+There are too many other influences at play.
+But you can work with the hand that you have been dealt.
 The bit that has already been woven is fixed, for sure.
 That’s the position you’re in: when you think you’re making a decision, you are actually not.
 You are pushed in a certain direction by the situation you find yourself in.
 The present is an illusion.
 It actually only exists in the past, cos that’s when your current situation came to pass.

 It’s bit like sitting in a boat and find yourself being caught up by a storm.
 You are going to have to ride out this storm, but you can choose whether you’ll do it whimpering in the bottom of the boat or trying to get to a safe place as well as you can, given the circumstances you find yourself in.

 ‘So what you are basically saying is: fate means ‘go with the flow?’’